acend/training-setup/README.md

 - When Argo app is complex, use a dedicated repository

 ArgoCD on the training cluster can be deployed from your Terraform cluster module on using the bootstrap application (which is deployed by the bootstrap ArgoCD Cluster).
-For the `k8s` flavor, this is done using terraform, as ArgoCD needs to be configured with the local trainee accounts (which are generated in Terraform) and therefore can currently not be deployed from the bootstrapping app
+For the `k8s` flavor, this is done using terraform, as ArgoCD needs to be configured with the local trainee accounts (which are generated in Terraform) and therefore can currently not be deployed from the bootstrapping app.